Mig

 | Permalink | 12 comments

 Two interesting tournaments are starting up now in the not-so-frozen tundra.
 14-year-old Magnus Carlsen is playing in the Gausdal Classics in Norway.
 The Swedish-Danish Sigeman Tournament starts on the 15th with Nakamura and Sasikiran as top seeds.
-Of course Hikaru is a sentimental favorite around here since he's a contributor to the Black Belt newsletter.
-You can give your own opinion at the the poll to pick a winner in the Ninja message boards.
+You can also vote in a poll to pick the winner of Sigeman.

 Ashley Teaches Teachers